nweber28/espn-fantasy-baseball-tools/README.md

 - **Pitcher Streaming**: Analyze pitcher matchups and find the best streaming options
 - **Waiver Wire Analyzer**: Identify valuable players available on the waiver wire
+- **Trade Evaluator**: Evaluate potential trades and their impact on your team
+- **Player Search**: Search for players and view their projections

 ## Installation